Montgomery County Breath Test Refusal Lawyer

-Under Pennsylvania law, if you operate a motor vehicle on a public roadway, you have implicitly consented to submit to a breath test, blood alcohol test, or other chemical test.
+While driving in Pennsylvania, nobody anticipates being pulled over by a law enforcement officer.
+If that officer asks whether you’ve had any alcohol to drink that day and requests that you take a breath test, it’s only natural to wonder whether you have the right to refuse.
+Under Pennsylvania law, if you operate a motor vehicle on a public roadway, you have implicitly consented to submit to a breath test, blood alcohol test, or other chemical tests.
 Failure to do so exposes you to the risk of losing your driver’s license in addition to any criminal consequence you may face.

-Breathalyzer Tests and Implied Consent Law in Pennsylvania DUI Cases
+Breathalyzer Tests & Implied Consent Law in Pennsylvania DUI Cases

-It is important to remember, however, that breath test equipment and operators are not infallible.
-There are a number of circumstances in which evidence from a breath test can be dismissed.
+Breath test equipment and operators are not infallible.
+There are several circumstances in which the courts may dismiss evidence from a breath test.
+At Rubin, Glickman, Steinberg & Gifford, our DUI attorneys are highly skilled in challenging breathalyzer results for our clients.
 Some of these circumstances include:

 - The equipment was defective.

-Our attorneys understand the threshold the prosecution must bear in order to win a conviction, and are adept at challenging the evidence they may present against you.
-Faulty evidence could cause an innocent person years of criminal trouble.
+Our attorneys understand the threshold the prosecution must bear to win a conviction and are adept at challenging the evidence they may present against you.
+Faulty evidence could cause an innocent person to endure years of criminal trouble.
 We will work to ensure that does not happen to you.

-Schedule Your Free Initial Consultation with DUI Breath Test Refusal Attorneys in Newtown, PA
+Schedule Your Free Consultation with Award-Winning DUI Breath Test Refusal Lawyers in Montgomery County, PA